The argenteus denomination

 RIC VI Trier 826, c.
 310-313, as Augustus. "r3"

 Listed as "base silver" this example gives the impression it is base silver, not just "silvered" as later seen on AE3s.

-All three of these are from Trier and have bust left, but the bust types are quite different.
+All three of these argentei are from Trier and have bust left, but the bust types are quite different.
 RIC VI (1973) puts the Licinius and Maximinus II together in one issue and RIC VII (1966) puts the Constantine with later coins of the same type that are certainly just AE3s.
-Schulten (1974), however, puts the base-silver of Constantine earlier and I think the first issu of these three types may have formed a single issue of "debased argentei" which began just before the death of Maximinus II in 313.
+Schulten (1974), however, puts the base-silver of Constantine earlier and I think the first issue of these three types may have formed a single issue of "debased argentei" which began just before the death of Maximinus II in 313.

 The Constantine type from Trier as long been regarded as a base silver issue, earlier and distinct from the other usual and very common "two Victories" AE3s that are very similar.

 IMP CONSTAN-TINVS MAX AVG

 The same reverse type as the Constantine above,